Madeleine Parent: Career

 In 1952, in the midst of another strike in Valleyfield, the international UTWA pushed Parent and Rowley out of the union.
-Afterwards, both Parent and Rowley eschewed the American international union movement in favour of Canadian-based unions.
-Madeleine Parent joined with Kent Rowley to found the Canadian Textile Council (CTC) in 1952 that later became the Canadian Textile and Chemical Union (CTCU).
+Afterwards, both Parent and Rowley eschewed the United States-led international union movement in favour of Canadian-based unions.
+Parent joined with Kent Rowley to found the Canadian Textile Council (CTC) in 1952 that later became the Canadian Textile and Chemical Union (CTCU).
 Rowley was the President of the union with Madeleine Parent as Secretary-Treasurer.
-In 1953 Parent married Rowley.
+In 1953, the two married.
 In 1969, they became founding members of the Council of Canadian Unions that latter became the Confederation of Canadian Unions (CCU), in which Rowley served as Secretary-Treasurer until his death in 1978.
 Madeleine Parent's post-1967 union work was focused mainly in Ontario.
 She served as the Secretary-Treasurer of the CTCU, as well as the Eastern Vice-President of the CCU.
 The union activities also served as a vehicle for Parent's engagement in issues such as equal pay for equal work.

 Retiring from union work in 1983 to Montréal, Madeleine Parent continued her social activist role, focusing on women's rights.
 She became a founding member of the National Action Committee on the Status of Women (NAC) and has played an active role in addressing issues faced by immigrant and Aboriginal women.

-Tributes
+Commemoration

 The public place located next to the former Montreal Cotton Company in Valleyfield was named Madeleine-Parent Space in her honour.

 Madeleine Parent's efforts in organizing workers and fighting for labour rights have made an indelible contribution to the Canadian labour movement.
 This, in addition to her work for social justice including women's rights, has been recognized through honorary degrees from several Canadian universities including her alma mater, McGill University, in 2002.

 The Montreal Southwest Borough announced that it would spend CDN $1.6 million for a parcel of property along the Lachine Canal to turn into a park in Parent's name.
 The park was inaugurated on September 17, 2016.

 The bridge carrying Quebec Autoroute 30 over the Beauharnois Canal was named Madeleine Parent Bridge in her honour.

+In September 2023, Parent was one of three Quebec feminists and trade unionists, along with Léa Roback and Simonne Monet-Chartrand, honoured by Canada Post with a postage stamp.